This Guide consists of a listing and description of records in our collection which relate to Aboriginal people. It is divided into two parts:

 Letters received.
 1849 - Aborigines [4/2831.1, 4/1141.2]

 After this date, there are no more annual bundles of letters relating to Aboriginal people.
-Goodall's book has a list of those bundles found most useful in this later period.
-(See Appendix 3 for details of this book.)
+Invasion to Embassy Land in Aboriginal Politics in New South Wales, 1770-1972 by Heather Goodall has a list of those bundles found most useful in this later period.

 Copies of Letters to Magistrates, Police etc, 1826-56